 The company started manufacturing new machines based on the Tayor Bird design but without the folding case in late 1957 at the company's factory, offices and showroom 27 - 33 Hurst Street, Birmingham where some 300 employees produced 35,000 machines a year.

 The SL model was produced in 1958/9 then in late 1959 the company further refined the design releasing the SewMaid which has more angular castings, simple bobbin winder and using a plastic shuttle.
 This machine continued to be produced until around mid 1963 after which the company started heavily discounting the machine and offering free gifts presumably to clear its stock of machines but it was still available in November 1965.

-The company also sold a number of labelled machines with names such as: the Consort made in Italy, the Zephyr made by BSM in 1954/56 and in 1963/64 by Jones, Zepher de Luxe Zig Zag 1963/64, three models of the Viceroy with the Model H being made in Spain in 1960, the Cavalier Free arm 1965, the Sewglyde made in Spain, Britannic Type 3a made by BSM, Regal, Commodore and Majestic.
+The company also sold a number of labelled machines with names such as: the Consort 1957/58 made in Italy, the Zephyr made by BSM in 1954/56 and in 1963/64 by Jones, Zepher de Luxe Zig Zag 1963/64, three models of the Viceroy with the Model H being made in Spain in 1959 - 61 the Cavalier Free Arm 1965, the Sewglyde made in Spain, Britannic Type 3a made by BSM, Regal, Royal, Commodore and Majestic.

 See also Tailor Bird Sewing Machine Co.

 This Universal machine is badged SL and so was made in 1958/9.
 It features the same basic layout of the Tailor Bird including the same walking foot mechanism, slide plates and almost identical shuttle but has a electric motor and foot pedal.

 The body is cast aluminium with Universal cast into the Arm and Unisomac British Made on the pillar.
 The castings are quite rough and are overpainted silver giving a quite stylish effect.